 I agree to report any changes to my student and/or program status promptly; I understand that it is a serious matter to provide false information.

-I authorize Sweetgrass to obtain information from people, Agencies, or organizations to determine and/or verify my eligibility for benefits or services under the post-secondary student assistance program and I authorize the education institution I attend to release all attendance records and marks to the Sweetgrass First Nation upon request by Sweetgrass.
+I authorize Sweetgrass to obtain information from people, agencies, or organizations to determine and/or verify my eligibility for benefits or services under the post-secondary student assistance program and I authorize the education institution I attend to release all attendance records and marks to the Sweetgrass First Nation upon request by Sweetgrass.

 I declare that all information provided is true and complete and I make this solemn declaration believing it to be true and knowing that it is of the same force and affects as if made under oath.